twbraam/docker_workshop/2_dockerfile.md

 CMD ["nginx", "-g", "daemon off;"]
 ```
-*Note: The command that I used is the same one that the original `nginx` images uses.
-I got this from the [docker-nginx](https://github.com/nginxinc/docker-nginx/blob/master/Dockerfile-debian.template) public Github page.*
+*Note: The CMD that I used is the same one that the original `nginx` images uses, so our new image should behave the same as the original `nginx` image.*

 Then, also add yesterday's `50x.html` file to the same directory.
 It's now time to build the image.

-Go to **examples/curl** directory and execute the following command to build an image:
+Go to **examples/curl** directory and execute the following command to build the image:

 ```bash
 docker build . -t test-nginx